 ABOUT THE REPORT

 The HEI Research Reports, which consist of the investigator’s final report and the Review Committee’s commentary, are the principal means by which the Institute communicates results of its research and the evaluation and interpretation of those results.
-They are distributed to HEI’s public and private sponsors, the scientific community, libraries that serve medical and scientific communities, and the general public.
+They are distributed free of charge to HEI’s public and private sponsors, the scientific community, libraries that serve medical and scientific communities, and the general public.

 In addition, the HEI research reports are registered with the National Technical Information Services and the reports are indexed by bibliographic services such as PubMed.
 All HEI Research Reports can be found under Publications